danielsollondon/azlinuxprov/readme.md

   ```
 This setting will stop any extensions being deployed to the VM.

-In the [repo](https://github.com/danielsollondon/azlinuxprov), there is a sample Azure Resource Manager deployment and parameters template.
+You can use sample Azure Resource Manager deployment and parameters template in this repo.

 To deploy the VM, run:
 ```bash